Crystal directions#

 [3.
 1. 1.]]

-Here, we plotted the lattice directions in the stereographic projection using the Vector3d.scatter() plotting method, which also works for Miller.scatter()
+Here, we plotted the lattice directions \(\mathbf{t}_i\) in the stereographic projection using the Vector3d.scatter() plotting method.
+This also works for Miller.scatter() since the Miller class inherits most of the functionality in the Vector3d class.

 Let’s compute the dot product in nanometres and the angle in degrees between the vectors